bminie/SIADS697/README.md

 conda activate team_care
 streamlit run streamlit_app.py
 ```
-### Streamlit App Usage
-The streamlit app itself actually pulls double duty, it functions as a blog post as well as an interactive application
-for users to get hospital recommendations.
-Once the app has been started, there are various sections that detail the
-background of the project, evaluation metrics, etc. One of those sections is the section where users can enter their
-inputs and receive recommendations.
 ## Application Data Overview
 There are a variety of data sources that are used as part of this application, some that are static and do not change
 (these can be found in the app/data directory) and others that are gathered each time the application is started as